Date Revised: October 29, 2020

 But his mother wants people to understand: none of this is Jonny’s fault.
 “I don’t think for one second he intends to hurt anybody.
 He is so sweet.
 I think that his brain simply lacks an off switch that would restore control,” she says of these rare episodes.
 The Eschers participate in SPARK, the largest study of autism, to help advance our understanding of the condition.

 Aggression, such as hitting, biting, scratching, hair-pulling, or kicking another person, is relatively common in children on the autism spectrum.
 A study of children and teenagers with autism found that 68 percent had been aggressive to a caregiver, and 49 percent had been aggressive to someone else, at some point.1 More than half of the youth studied were currently having mild to severe aggressive behavior.

 That study was co-authored by clinical psychologist Micah Mazurek, Ph.D., an associate professor at the University of Virginia, where she directs the Supporting Transformative Autism Research program.
-She will discuss aggression in a free SPARK webinar on October 28th at 12 p.m.
-Eastern Time.
+She discusses aggression in this recording of a SPARK webinar.

 In the general population, young children often become less aggressive as they get older and learn better ways to express themselves.
 But for some with autism, aggression persists through the teen years into adulthood.
 One study found that 15 to 18 percent of adults who have autism and intellectual disability showed aggression.2 Another study of autistic adults found that 5 percent of women and 14 percent of men had aggressive behavior over time.3